+- operational strategy

+- products and/or services

-- marketing plan - Financial strategy.
+- marketing plan

+- Financial strategy.

-1.3 Creating effective business plans
+Creating effective business plans

 A business plan is a written set of achievable goals and the means to attaining them.
 Business plans can be a great way to keep your business on track and maximize productivity in the workplace.
 The following are the most common considering point that helps to develop effective business plan.